jefersonvinicius/fullcycle-course-apache-kafka/Readme.md

 # Producer Idempotent
 When the producer is idempotent, it ensure the message don't will be duplicated in case of some failure

+# Consumers Groups
+Through the groups, the broker partitions will be arranged in order to that all consumers receive amount of messages balanced